Gunashekhar4/AI-Powered-Movie-Recommendation-System/README.md

-# AI-Powered Movie Recommendation System
+# ML-Powered Movie Recommendation System

 ## Overview
 This project implements an intelligent movie recommendation system using machine learning algorithms.
 The system analyzes user preferences and viewing history through collaborative filtering techniques to provide personalized movie recommendations.
 By leveraging user similarity metrics and rating patterns, the system identifies movies that align with individual user preferences, enhancing the overall user experience.